mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

     count bytewise lookup/accumulate, then
     sqrt - (unless simply trying to find a maximum, in which case it's irrelevant)

+  One issue with a 'sparse embedding' is that it necessarily gives up minimum-description-length in favour of an encoding that is mostly-zero
+    50/50 one/zero is higher information density

   Ideas:
     random vector representations (like Locality-sensitive hashing, LSH)
       - don't aim to 'encode', just to represent